yashprogrammer/AIapps/README.md

 # Node AI Projects Repository

-This repository contains a collection of Node.js AI projects developed by [Your Name].
+This repository contains a collection of Node.js AI projects developed by Yash Patil.
 Each project is implemented on a separate branch, allowing you to easily explore and access different projects within this repository.

 ## Projects